telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 [Top](#top)

 ###<a name="section1.2"></a>Mapping Flume events to CartoDB data structures
 CartoDB is based on [PostgreSQL](http://www.postgresql.org/) and [PostGIS](http://postgis.net/) extensions.
-It organizes the data in databases (one per organization), schemas (una per project within an organization) and tables (a schema may have one or more tables).
+It organizes the data in databases (one per organization), schemas (one per user within an organization) and tables (a schema may have one or more tables).
 Such organization is exploited by `NGSICartoDBSink` each time a Flume event is going to be persisted.

 [Top](#top)

 ####<a name="section1.2.1"></a>PostgreSQL databases and schemas naming conventions
-PostgreSQL databases and schemas are already created by CartoDB upon organization and project request, respectively.
-Thus, it is up to CartoDB to define the naming conventions for these elements.
+PostgreSQL databases and schemas are already created by CartoDB upon organization and username request, respectively.
+Thus, it is up to CartoDB to define the naming conventions for these elements; specifically:

+* Organization must... ?
+* Username must only contain lowercase letters, numbers and the dash symbol (`-`).

-Here it is asseumed the notified/default FIWARE service maps the PostgreSQL schema/project name.
+Here it is assumed the notified/default FIWARE service maps the PostgreSQL schema/username, ensuring this way multitenancy and data isolation.
+This multitenancy approach is complemented by the usage of a configuration file holding the mapping between FIWARE service/CartoDB username and API Key (please, check the [Configuration](#section2.1) section).

 [Top](#top)